 3. Ask About Restorative Coding

 If your bonding repairs structural damage (not just cosmetic), make sure it’s coded as restorative for insurance.
-The difference between “cosmetic” and “restorative” coding can mean $0 coverage vs. 80%.
+The difference between “cosmetic” and “restorative” coding can mean the difference between $0 coverage and a meaningful chunk paid by insurance.

 4. Maintain Your Bonding